Henry Campbell-Bannerman: Legacy

+Views of contemporaries

 On the day of Campbell-Bannerman's death the flag of the National Liberal Club was lowered to half-mast, the blinds were drawn and his portrait was draped in black as a sign of mourning.
 John Redmond, the leader of the Irish Nationalist Party, paid tribute to Campbell-Bannerman by saying that "We all feel that Ireland has lost a brave and considerate friend".
 David Lloyd George said on hearing of Campbell-Bannerman's death:

 I think it will be felt by the community as a whole as if they had lost a relative.
 Certainly those who have been associated with him closely for years will feel a deep sense of personal bereavement.
 I have never met a great public figure since I have been in politics who so completely won the attachment and affection of the men who came into contact with him.
 He was not merely admired and respected; he was absolutely loved by us all.
 I really cannot trust myself to say more.
 The masses of the people of this country, especially the more unfortunate of them, have lost the best friend they ever had in the high places of the land.
 His sympathy in all suffering was real, deep, and unaffected.
 He was truly a great man—a great head and a great heart.
 He was absolutely the bravest man I ever met in politics.
 He was entirely free from fear.
 He was a man of supreme courage.
 Ireland has certainly lost one of her truest friends, and what is true of Ireland is true of every section of the community of this Empire which has a fight to maintain against powerful foes.

 In an uncharacteristically emotional speech on 27 April, the day of Campbell-Bannerman's funeral, his successor H. H. Asquith told the House of Commons: